dogokit/dogokit-stack/README.md

 You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your app development stack.

+Main categories:

+- Stack List: For evaluation
+- References: For learning more
+- Checklist: For development

+Table of Contents:

 - [Catamyst Stack](#catamyst-stack)
 - [Work Stack](#work-stack)
   - [Communication](#communication)